avantrec/soco-cli/README.md

 #### Reloading the Macro Definition File

-The macro file can be reloaded using the `/macros/reload` URL path (e.g.: `http://192.168.0.100:8000/macros/reload`).
+The macro file can be reloaded using the `/macros/reload` endpoint (e.g.: `http://192.168.0.100:8000/macros/reload`).
 This will reload the macros from the original macros file, and overwrite any that are already installed.
 The new list of macros will be returned in JSON format.

 #### Return Values